Filiprogrammer/AlphabotSZUCar/docs/wifi_ble_communication_protocol.md

 ### Distance sensor request (Packet ID: 0x02)

 If the degree value corresponds to no sensor, a "wrong payload error" will be sent.
+Degree 0 represents the direction, in which the Alphabot is headed towards.

 | Field Name | Field Type | Notes                            |
 |------------|------------|----------------------------------|